What is methotrexate?

 - Take the tablets on an empty stomach about one (1) hour before a meal or 2 to 3 hours after a meal.

 - Sometimes, a large number of tablets are needed to make up the total weekly dose.
 If you have problems swallowing the tablets, gelatin capsules can be requested from the pharmacy.
 Multiple tablets can be placed into a single capsule using the safe handling guidelines below.

-- Taking in large amounts of folic acid can decrease the cancer-fighting effects of methotrexate.
+- Taking in large amounts of folic acid (vitamin B9) can decrease the cancer-fighting effects of methotrexate.
 At least one (1) week before you start taking MTX, you should stop taking multivitamins by mouth if they contain folic acid.
 Do not start taking the vitamin or any product containing folic acid again until one (1) week after your last dose of MTX.